 - Do they have a valid driver’s license and their own vehicle?

 - Standards for a driver’s motor vehicle records, particularly if there is a violation on the job.

 - Prohibited activities while driving, such as using cell phones or texting.

 - Accident and violation reporting requirements.
 Any required driver training.

 - Penalties for violating any of the policies.

-Because your organization is liable for any accidents or incidents involving vehicles it owns, you need to make sure you are not being negligent when selecting approved drivers.
+Because your organization is liable for any accidents or incidents involving vehicles it owns and potentially even those you don’t, you need to make sure you are not being negligent when selecting approved drivers.
+Hired and Non-Owned Auto Liability Insurance will protect your Post from legal fees and damages as a result of accidents that occur when members or employees are driving their own vehicles or rented vehicles for Post business.
+This could include running errands for the Post or driving to the State Convention.
 It’s important to remember that you are running a business, with all the risks that entails.
-It may seem like no big deal to let an unapproved driver use the vehicle “just this once,” but that can expose you to way more liability and expense than it’s worth.
+It may seem like no big deal to let an unapproved driver use the vehicle “just this once,” but that can expose you to more liability and expense than it’s worth.